Baron-Severin/Socrata-and-Retrofit/README.md

-Retrofit is an Android and Java library that simplifies the process of making type-safe http requests.
+Retrofit is a library for Android and Java that simplifies the process of making type-safe HTTP requests.
 We've written a basic Android application to show off how to use Socrata's APIs with Retrofit.
 You can find the Retrofit Github page here.

 https://github.com/square/retrofit